yurimjeon1892/FtFoot/README.md

-# FtFoot : Follow the Footprint :footprints:
+# FtFoot : Follow the Footprints :footprints:
 This repository contains the code (in PyTorch) for "Follow the Footprints: Self-supervised Traversability Estimation for Off-road Vehicle Navigation based on Geometric and Visual Cues" paper (ICRA 2024).

 ## Environment